-Magnesium is hot.
+Magnesium is a hot topic these days.
 People are finally realizing that it’s one of the most important nutrients for health.

 But some magnesium marketers are going a little too far.
-We’re trying to be diplomatic here, but …a lot of claims are completely unfounded.
+We’re trying to be diplomatic here, but …certain claims are completely unfounded.

-If you scroll to the very bottom of this post, for example, you’ll read a very surprising admission from a Naturopathic Doctor who works for a big, Canadian magnesium glycinate brand.
+If you scroll to the very bottom of this post, for example, you’ll read a very surprising admission by a Naturopathic Doctor who works for a big, Canadian magnesium glycinate brand.

-Let’s start with the “absorbability” claims, because that’s where some companies are getting creative with marketing.
+Let’s start with the “absorbability” claims, because that’s where some companies are getting creative with their marketing.

 The Facts on Magnesium Absorbability

 Research shows that absorbability is what matters when it comes to magnesium supplementation.
-Many brands claim higher absorption, but what does the clinical research say?
+Many brands claim higher absorption, but what does the science say?

 Natural Calm Canada commissioned research by a scientific advisor and PhD in microbiology, Dr. Jon-Paul Powers – formerly of the National Health Products Directorate, Health Canada.